kmkolasinski/deep-learning-notes/seminars/2017-11-Variational-Inference/README.md

 The presentation covers the problem of Variational Inference (VI) method used to approximate posterior distribution over the model weights considered in a Bayesian framework.
-I will try to explain how does the VI work and how to use it in real life problems e.g. to estimate the uncertainty of model predictions.

 # References: